 At the end of its current 50-year lease term or further extension period (if the option to renew for a further 49 years is exercised), the Trustee for the DBT Trust (as lessee under the DBT leases with the State of Queensland, acting through DBCT Holdings Pty Ltd, as lessor) may be required to rehabilitate the land on which DBT is constructed back to its natural state if the lessor requires it to do so.
-Additionally, the Group is required to rehabilitate the land on which DBT leases are terminated for lessee default or if the DBT leases are surrendered by the lessee and the lessor requires rehabilitation as a condition of accepting the surrender.
+Additionally, the Group is required to rehabilitate the land on which DBT is constructed back to its natural state if the lessor requires it to DBT leases are terminated for lessee default or if the DBT leases are surrendered by the lessee and the lessor requires rehabilitation as a condition of accepting the surrender.